FRINXrepo/docs-public/_posts/2017-06-21-cli-service-module.md

 Now we can parse the output of an IOS command and return structured data.

+You'll see that the *Ios mount* folder in Postman contains several other REST calls - the aspects of IOS device management they currently support are:

+*   Interface management
+*   VRF management
+*   Version data read

 IOS devices can also be mounted and managed from an application.
 For instructions, please see the end of the [Developer Guide][11]

 ## Supported devices